openpsi-project/ReaLHF/docs/source/install.rst

 .. warning::

-   when using these docker images locally, the user should mount the user code directory to path ``/realrlhf`` in the container.
-This is because the image shifts an editable installation at ``/realrlhf``.
-When the user code overwrites this path, the change of user code will take effect without re-installing this ``realrlhf`` PyPI package.
+   when using these docker images locally, the user should mount the user code directory to path ``/realhf`` in the container.
+This is because the image shifts an editable installation at ``/realhf``.
+When the user code overwrites this path, the change of user code will take effect without re-installing this ``realhf`` PyPI package.

    It's also okay to mount to another location and re-install the package in the container.